 \begin{rmk} This recovers and refines the rigidity results of Hein-LeBrun in \cite[Section 2]{hein-lebrun} via a different method.
 In this direction, see also the very closely related results of Hamilton \cite[page 1--2]{hamilton} and Tian \cite[Section 4]{tian}. \end{rmk}

-The proof of Theorem \ref{DiffTypeALE} is based on the construction of an analytic divisorial compactification of ALE K\"ahler manifolds due to Hein and LeBrun \cite{hein-lebrun} and Li \cite{chili}.
-The key property of the compactification is that the divisor at infinity is isomorphic to $\PP^{n-1}/G,$ where $G$ is the group acting on the end of the given ALE manifold, and that the ring of sections of its normal bundle is in fact isomorphic to the ring of invariants of the isolated singularity $\CC^n/G$.
-This is used to show that the starting ALE K\"ahler manifold is in fact a resolution of an affine algebraic variety.
+An important idea in algebraic geometry, which goes back to Zariski \cite{zar}, is that the finite generation of rings of sections can be used to derive information about birational models of algebraic varieties.
+The proof of Theorem \ref{DiffTypeALE} is yet another illustration of this idea.
+Any ALE K\"ahler manifold admits a natural divisorial analytic compactification due to Li \cite{chili} and Hein and LeBrun \cite{hein-lebrun}.
+The divisor at infinity is isomorphic to $\PP^{n-1}/G,$ and the ring of sections of its normal bundle is isomorphic to the ring of invariants of the isolated quotient singularity $\CC^n/G$.
+This suffices to show that the starting ALE K\"ahler manifold is in fact a resolution of an affine algebraic variety.
 To identify this affine algebraic variety we appeal to the ``sweeping out the cone with hyperplane sections" technique of Pinkham \cite{pink}.

-The deformation theory of isolated quotient singularities in complex dimension two is well-understood and it allows us to obtain the following consequence of Theorem \ref{DiffTypeALE}.
+The deformation theory of isolated quotient singularities in complex dimension $2$ is well-understood and it allows us to prove the following result: